HamidahAbdulGhani/epi25-dublin-data/README.md

 #create the new folder on Terminal (on your dir)
 #change dir to your folder of interest

-#load the required module, make sure to sign in to rcsi linked google id that linked to your approved workspace Terra email account (both rcsi.ie in my case), using gcloud latest module
+#load the required module, make sure to sign in to rcsi account on Google (you rcsi email should linked with google id -please use similar email id for your Terra email account registration (both rcsi.ie in my case)

 #1.
 Install/open gcloud SDK in a terminal